-On July 29, 2016, the Plan entered into an Investment Management Agreement with Vestcor Investment Management Corporation ("VIMC").
-Under the terms of this agreement, VIMC assumed custody of most of the assets in the fund and began a transition to pool unit trust funds managed by VIMC.
-RBC Investor & Treasury Services was the custodian for the assets of the pension fund prior to this.
+On July 29, 2016, the Plan entered into an Investment Management Agreement with Vestcor Investment Management Corporation ("Vestcor").
+Under the terms of this agreement, Vestcor assumed custody of the assets in the fund and began a transition to pool unit trust funds managed by Vestcor.